canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration-trusty.rst

 Guide (available from https://certification.canonical.com) for detailed information on running the certification tests themselves.

-In this document, the MAAS server is referred to generically as a "portable computer" because the intent is that the MAAS server (such as an Intel NUC or laptop) be portable for field technicians; however, you can deploy a desktop computer or server in exactly the same way.

 Note that this document is based on using the Ubuntu Desktop image for ease of use, and thus some bits, the Network Manager bits especially, may not apply if you're using Server without a desktop.

-A computer configured
-as described here is not intended for general Internet use.
+A device (referred to generically as a "portable computer") configured as described here is not intended for general Internet use.
 Some settings relax security in the interest of ease of use, so you should limit use of the portable computer on the Internet at large.